Japan marks 80th anniversary of WWII surrender as concern grows about fading memory

 There was some hope at the ceremony, with a number of teenagers participating after learning about their great-grandfathers who died in the battlefields.

-Among them, Ami Tashiro, a 15-year-old high school student from Hiroshima, said she joined a memorial marking the end of the battle on Iwo Jima in April after reading a letter her great-grandfather sent from the island.
+Among them, Ami Tashiro, a 15-year-old high school student from Hiroshima, said she joined a memorial marking the end of the battle on Iwo Jima last year after reading a letter her great-grandfather sent from the island.
 She also hopes to join in the search for his remains.

-As the population of wartime generations rapidly decline, Japan faces serious questions on how it should pass on the wartime history to the next generation, as the country has already faced revisionist pushbacks under Abe and his supporters in the 2010s.
+As the population of wartime generations rapidly decline, Japan faces serious questions on how it should pass on the wartime history to the next generation.
+The country already faced revisionist pushbacks since the 2010s under Abe, who said Japan should correct a “self-deprecating view” of its wartime history and regain national pride.

 Since 2013, Japanese prime ministers stopped apologizing to Asian victims, under the precedent set by Abe.